balakreshnan/genaiusecases/README.md

 - Creating stock decription for tickers
 - Applying genai to tabular data set - which are most business and financial, HR systems to provide analytics - Very much experimentation
 - Technician guidance by providing steps and recommendation to perform their task.
+- Insurance agents guidance bot to understand what process to follow.